MichelleSS1/Lab8415/Lab2/results.md

 | https://tinyurl.com/weh83uyn | delamare-penny-00-t      | input9 |

+Elapsed Time: It is the passed time between the invocation of the process or job and the termination of the process.
+User CPU Time: It is the addition of the tms_utime time and tms_cutime time values.
+System CPU Time: It is the addition of the tms_stime time and tms_cstime time values.

 # Spark Iteration 1

 | Metrics | pg4300.txt | input1    | input2    | input3    | input4    | input5    | input6    | input7    | input8    | input9    |